-Camellia japonica is an evergreen tree growing up to 5 to 6m
+Camellia japonica is an evergreen tree growing up to 5

-still on the branches.
+other ones still on the branches.
+Bloom time: December-March.